 Full details on who is required to take the test can be found at the PLAB test section of the GMC website.

-As the examinations are in English, candidates are advised that, in order to be sufficiently prepared to sit the MRCP(UK) Diploma and SCEs, their English language ability should be equivalent to IELTS (International English Language Testing System) Level 7.5 in each module.
+As the exams are in English, candidates are advised that, in order to be sufficiently prepared to sit the MRCP(UK) Diploma and SCEs, their English language ability should be equivalent to IELTS (International English Language Testing System) Level 7.5 in each module.
 For more information please see the IELTS website.
 You do not need to take IELTS to sit the examinations.

 English speaking patients in international PACES examinations